spinnaker/spinnaker.github.io/guides/user/managed-delivery/environment-constraints/index.md

   image_path="./md-manual-judgment-approved.png"
 %}

-> :warning: Note that the `frequency` setting for notifications does not affect this behavior -- interactive
+> :warning: The `frequency` setting for notifications does not affect this behavior -- interactive
 > notifications will always be sent unless your operator has chosen to disable this feature entirely on your
 > company's instance of Spinnaker.

 ### APIs to interact with constraints
 In addition to Slack integration, the following API endpoints are currently available to interact with constraints.

-_Note: we limit to one delivery config per app, so these APIs currently use app name._
+  > ___Note__: We limit to one delivery config per app, so these APIs currently use app name._

 #### Reading status of pending and recent constraints